EvidenceBackedPoliticalBeliefs/UnitedKingdom/ShouldWeTryToChemicalReverseHomosexuality.md

 - Subjective experience of harm
 - Involuntary affliction, no choice in your sexual preference

-It does not follow logically that Japan would not be permitted to define homosexuality a mental illness and offer voluntary treatment (if such a treatment existed).
+It does not follow logically that Japan should not be permitted to define homosexuality a mental illness and offer voluntary treatment (if such a treatment existed).

 Logically we must also conclude that Japan would be morally coherent with western morality to conduct research on consenting adults in an effort to change their sexuality.
 To state otherwise would be hypocritical in relation to our acts with regard to mental illness.